 On a winter afternoon, my husband and I walked into The Fowling Warehouse outside of Detroit, in Hamtramck, MI.
 Like a lot of Detroit, the former industrial warehouse looks a little rough around the edges but it’s really well converted.

 Inside, you’ll find 30 fowling lanes.
-At the time of my visit, about half were saved for groups with reservations and half were available for open play.
+At the time of my visit, about half were saved for groups with reservations, but half were ready for open play.
 You’ll also find a a bar with a lengthy beer list (with beers that fill from the bottom, for a perfect pour every time) and a stage where they sometimes feature live music.

 To add to the whimsical nature, there’s also a beer vending machine with $2 mystery beers.
 That’s a darn good deal if you don’t mind being surprised with what comes out.